-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (5 hours) Describe the educational implications and applications of Erickson's industry vs. inferiority: 6-12 years of age in elementary schools.
-Review the following stages of moral development developed by Kohlberg: a. obedience and punishment orientation b. individualism and exchange c. good interpersonal relationships d. maintaining the social order e. social contract and individual rights f. universal principles Describe the educational implications and applications of Kohlberg's moral stages in elementary school.
-Review the following hierarchy of human needs developed by Maslow: a. physiological b. safety/security c. love/belonging d. esteem e. self-actualization Describe the educational implications and applications of Maslow's hierarchy of human needs in elementary education.
-Describe the following and their implications and applications in elementary education: a.
-Piaget's theory of cognitive development b.
-Skinner's theory of behaviorism and learning c.
-Gesell's theory of intellectual development F. THE ELEMENTARY SCHOOL AGE CHILD Understand, apply, and evaluate the basic principles of physical, intellectual, social, and emotional development of elementary school age children Identify the behavioral patterns typical of elementary school age children.
-Identify three critical issues which occur during the elementary school years.
-Identify community resources which deal with the needs of elementary children.
-Describe the educator's role when dealing with elementary school age children.
-Describe the importance of establishing daily routines for elementary children.
+COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (4 hours) Describe the educational implications and applications of Erickson's identity vs. confusion: 13-18 years of age in secondary schools.
+Review the following stages of moral development developed by Kohlberg: obedience and punishment orientation individualism and exchange good interpersonal relationships maintaining the social order social contract and individual rights universal principles Describe the educational implications and applications of Kohlberg's moral stages in secondary education.
+Describe the following and their implications and applications in secondary education: Piaget's theory of cognitive development Skinner's theory of behaviorism and learning Gesell's theory of intellectual development Binet's theory of intellectual development F. THE SECONDARY SCHOOL AGE CHILD Understand, apply, and evaluate basic principles of human growth and development of secondary age children.
+Identify the behavioral patterns typical of secondary school age children.
+Identify three critical issues which occur during the adolescent years.
+Identify community resources which deal with the needs of adolescents.
+Describe the educator's role when dealing with secondary school age children.
+Describe the importance of establishing daily routines for secondary children.
 Describe the importance of placing one's own developmental stage in the context of human needs and the ability to succeed.
-Cite and record on charts or tables examples of the following: a. stage of personality development Industry vs. Inferiority as defined by Erickson b. elementary school age's needs based on Maslow's theory c. daily routines for elementary school age children CTE Ready Practice: 1 CTE Anchor: Career Planning and Management: 3.4 Technical Knowledge and Skills: 10.1, 10.8 CTE Pathway: C5.1, C6.1, C6.2, C11.4
+Cite and record on charts or tables examples of the following: stage of personality development Identity vs. Role Confusion as defined by Erickson secondary school age's needs based on Maslow's theory daily routines for secondary school age children Schedule field observations at an secondary school and perform the following: observe three secondary school students of different ages document their developmental differences based on Erikson's and Kohlberg's views document number of field work hours to satisfy classroom and employment requirements Submit a written report of field work observations and save in portfolio.
+Career Ready Practice: 1 CTE Anchor: Career Planning and Management: 3.4 Technical Knowledge and Skills: 10.1, 10.8 CTE Pathways: C5.1, C6.1, C6.2, C11.4